-Which leads me to this question.
+Which leads me to today.

 A big Google search relating to them is “Is Alter Bridge a Christian Band?”
 I confess, I searched this myself, only to be let down big time.
 So why do so many people do this search?
-Well, it’s because of some of their lyrics, which are really ‘prayers’.
+Well, it’s because of some of their lyrics, which are really prayers.